Garccosta/SmartBrainApp/README.md

 Done!
 All the tables will be created.
 ```

 You must add your own CLARIFAI_PAT key in the .env file on api/core project to connect to Clarifai API.
+Also you should add the REACT_APP_API_URL on the FE .env, if is a local run, just put http://localhost:3333 in it.

 ### You can grab Clarifai´s PAT key here: